bbenedict/bbenedict/100days.md

 ## day 48

-Cleaned up of my working implementation of my REST-based query language and uploaded to a privat repo for now.
+Cleaned up of my working implementation of my REST-based query language and uploaded to a private repo for now.
 The next set of problems to solve include authentication support, overriding the base services controller, and better error response.
 Then I need to build a Reactjs client that leverages the approach.
 Is it possible to define a model on the server and have all the connections automatically made such that client queries just work?
 We'll see.

 ## And then life happens...